-These FAQs address the possible UK position post-Brexit, i.e. after conclusion of the exit process under Article 50 of the Lisbon Treaty.
-There is still considerable uncertainty as to the format of the UK’s relationship with the European Union after conclusion of the exit negotiations, including as to whether the proposed transitional period until 31 December 2020 (as set out in the draft Agreement on the withdrawal of the UK from the EU and European Atomic Energy Community dated 19 March 2018 (the “the “Draft Withdrawal Agreement”)), during which passporting rights of UK and EU firms, respectively, may be maintained following the UK’s exit from the EU.
+These FAQs address the possible UK position post-Brexit, i.e. after the conclusion of the exit process under Article 50 of the Lisbon Treaty.
+There is still considerable uncertainty as to the form of the UK’s relationship with the European Union after the conclusion of the exit negotiations, including as to whether the proposed transitional period until 31 December 2020 (as set out in the draft Agreement on the withdrawal of the UK from the EU and European Atomic Energy Community dated 19 March 2018 (the “the “Draft Withdrawal Agreement”)), during which passporting rights of UK and EU firms, respectively, would be maintained, will in fact come into force.
 Consequently, the responses to these FAQs involve an assessment of the various outcomes of the exit negotiations and the consequences of those outcomes and it is not possible in all cases to give a definitive answer.
 We have divided the FAQs into ‘The short read’ and ‘The long read’, with the former being a summary of the latter and the latter only available to ISDA members.

 On November 20, 2017, ISDA hosted an update Webinar on Brexit.
 To listen to the webinar, click here.

-Disclaimer: This page does not contain legal advice and merely is intended as an information resource to assist market participants in assessing the impact of the UK’s referendum on membership of the European Union (EU) held on June 23 2016 (Brexit referendum) and in planning for the exit of the UK from the EU following the Brexit referendum and the official notification on March 29, 2017 of the UK’s intention to withdraw from the EU, the confirmation from the European Council on 15 December 2017 that sufficient progress had been made to move to the second phase of negotiations (relating to (i) transition, and (ii) the framework for the future relationship between the UK and the EU), and publication of the Draft Withdrawal Agreement.
+Disclaimer: This page does not contain legal advice and merely is intended as an information resource to assist market participants in planning for the exit of the UK from the EU following the official notification on March 29, 2017 of the UK’s intention to withdraw from the EU, the confirmation from the European Council on 15 December 2017 that sufficient progress had been made to move to the second phase of negotiations (relating to (i) transition, and (ii) the framework for the future relationship between the UK and the EU), and publication of the Draft Withdrawal Agreement.

 Contractual points under ISDA Documentation